SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/Modifiers/Modifiers-ClearButtonDisplayMode.md

 ## Overview

 The `searchBarClearButtonDisplayMode(_:)` modifier determines when the clear button is visible in the `SearchBar`.
-Available on iOS, visionOS, and macOS, it supports modes like always visible or visible only while editing.
+Available on iOS, iPadOS, visionOS, and macOS, it supports modes like always visible or visible only while editing.

 ## Parameters